JeanBaptisteWATENBERG/rest-test-scenari-executor/README.md

 ## Set the scenario

-In index.spec.ts, replace `require('../scenari/json-placeholder-post.json')` by the scenario spec you want to execute.
+In [index.spec.ts](/src/index.spec.ts) file, replace `require('../scenari/json-placeholder-post.json')` by the scenario spec you want to execute.

 You can find some scenario spec samples in the [scenari](/scenari) folder.